kaydenplayZ/agent-skills-guide/README.md

 - `.github/skills/skill-name/` (for repository-scoped skills)
 - `~/.skills/skill-name/` (for user-scoped skills)
-- Custom locations depending on the platform
+- Custom locations depending on the platform [github copilot] in this case.

 ---